DriveRX: A Vision-Language Reasoning Model for Cross-Task Autonomous Driving: Limitations and Broader Impact

 \section{Limitations and Broader Impact}

-In this paper, we introduce AutoDriveRL, a unified training framework for vision-language models in autonomous driving that enhances reasoning and generalization across four core tasks; however, the approach still faces practical limitations.
+In this paper, we introduce AutoDriveRL, a unified training framework for vision-language models in autonomous driving that enhances reasoning and generalization across four core driving tasks; however, the approach still faces practical limitations.

-Limitations.
-AutoDriveRL relies on manually designed, task-specific reward functions, which may limit its scalability to new tasks or sensor types.
-Additionally, the multi-stage inference pipeline introduces latency and has not been tested in real-time or closed-loop settings.
+\textbf{Reward Function Design.} AutoDriveRL relies on manually designed, task-specific reward functions, which may limit its scalability to novel tasks or sensor modalities.
+Developing more generalizable or learnable reward signals remains an important direction for future research.

+\textbf{Efficiency Constraints.} Inheriting the drawbacks of large language models (LLMs), our framework suffers from relatively long inference latency.
+Although our 8B-size model achieves performance comparable to or even surpassing 72B-scale models (see Table~\ref{tab_1_DB}), the throughput remains a bottleneck, similar to prior works such as DriveLM (8.5 tokens/s in DriveLM-Agent).
+Unlike DriveLM, our approach does not require multi-round predictions, which leads to faster inference in practice.
+Moreover, recent advances in model optimization have improved LLM inference speed by orders of magnitude~\citep{fast1, bai2025qwen25}, and we expect this trend to further alleviate the issue.
+We also experimented with a lightweight 3B VLA model, which significantly improves inference efficiency while maintaining competitive performance.
+In particular, the inference speed of Qwen2.5-VL-3B is approximately 2–3× faster than that of 8B models.

+\textbf{Applications and Scope.} This section presents two application pathways of our framework — \textbf{DriveRX-Agent} for trajectory prediction and \textbf{DriveRX-VLA} for action-level control.
+These results show that injecting reasoning capabilities into a vision-language model (VLM) enables DriveRX to function as a high-level semantic reasoning backbone that provides structured cross-task understanding and intention reasoning for downstream planning and control models.
+Under the current experimental setup, both models achieve \emph{competitive} performance in open- and closed-loop evaluations, though they still fall slightly short of the state-of-the-art (SOTA) on some metrics.

+However, achieving the best low-level driving performance is \emph{not} the primary goal of this work.
+Instead, our aim is to \emph{verify the effectiveness and applicability of} reasoning-enhanced VLMs as a unified backbone for semantic perception, prediction, planning, and behavior abstraction in autonomous driving.
+While the structured reasoning outputs of DriveRX can benefit downstream planners and controllers, such extensions go beyond the scope of this paper and are left for future research.
+To this end, we adopt a simple and reproducible methodology, focusing on whether reasoning augmentation reliably improves high-level planning and semantic decision-making.
+Under this scope, DriveRX-VLA achieves competitive closed-loop results with limited data and minimal tuning, supporting our claim that a reasoning-based VLM can serve as a unified backbone for autonomous driving.

+\textbf{Reasoning Failure Cases.} We observe that most failure cases arise in scenes where the Perception stage becomes unreliable due to severe occlusion or missing visual evidence.
+Since Perception initializes the entire reasoning chain, inaccuracies at this stage naturally propagate to subsequent Prediction, Planning, and Behavior stages, leading to inconsistencies across reasoning outputs.
+In addition, in a small number of low-confidence scenarios, DriveRX adopts a more conservative reasoning strategy, re-checking ambiguous cues and occasionally generating longer reasoning traces, which slightly increases the inference time.
+These behaviors occur only under highly uncertain visual conditions and do not affect overall performance or latency in normal cases.